Vacation in One of America’s Most Beautiful Seaside Villages

-Camden is known as "the village where the mountains meet the sea", and it is a beautiful seaside town.
+Camden, Maine is known as “the village where the mountains meet the sea”, and it is a beautiful seaside town.
 Come to enjoy one of the most photographed harbors in New England, churches with high steeples, elegant streets with attractive shops, restaurants, parks and stately old mansions.
-The Maine Stay Inn is one of them, one of the most beautiful and well preserved.
+Camden Maine Stay Inn is one of them, one of the most beautiful and well preserved.

 Camden will please everybody.
 Shopping, hiking, golf, boating and kayaking in summer; snowshoeing, skiing, ice fishing, ice skating, ice sailing or snowmobiling in winter…all in a very close distance.

 Interested in what is happening in Camden?
 Have a look at the actual and future events in our beautiful town.